 Levi is Finland‘s most popular ski resort, and the reasons are manifold.
 Obviously, there’s the skiing.
 Around the ski resort and throughout the Kittilä area, there are hundreds of kilometers of cross-country ski paths.
-Downhill skiers and snowboarders can enjoy 43 pistes and 28 ski lifts.
-The resort also offers Ski School for all types of skiing for beginners, or those wishing to polish their skills before taking to the slopes.
+Downhill skiers and snowboarders can enjoy 43 pistes and 27 ski lifts.
+The resort also offers Ski School for all types of skiing for beginners, including children, or those wishing to polish their skills before taking to the slopes.

 The long winter creates the perfect conditions for a snowmobile excursion, or perhaps a reindeer-pulled sleigh.
 Scratch a couple items off your holiday bucket list and take a husky ride under the Northern Lights.
-The sparkling landscapes and snow-capped trees also kindle the Christmas spirit, and you can experience it directly by visiting the Elves’ Hideaway.
+The sparkling landscapes and snow-capped trees also kindle the Christmas spirit, and you and the kids can experience it directly by visiting the Elves’ Hideaway.
 Travel through the Magical Forest with an elf guide and learn the secrets of Santa’s little helpers.
 Make gingerbread cookies, and test out your skills by making your own Christmas elves souvenir!

 As summer melts the snow away and the Midnight Sun refuses to set, Levi is the perfect place to enjoy a holiday hiking the Kätkä fell or any of her six sister fells.
 Take a day and head out on one of the many lakes and rivers to catch for perch and grayling.
 Or maybe just grab a bike and discover the subtle secrets of Pallas-Yllästunturi National Park.
 You’re guaranteed to break a sweat.